 Friends and family also kiss (la bise or bisous) to greet each other.
 This can range from the typical two (common in Paris) up to four kisses in other parts of France.
 It’s not usually a real kiss but rather a brush of the cheek with a kiss sound, or sometimes without any contact or noise at all, typically starting from the left (or right cheek).
 Hugging is much less common, however, and generally uncomfortable for the French; there isn’t even a French word for hug.

 Social etiquette France

-If invited to a home, a common French etiquette rule is that dinner guests are expected to bring a gift, however modest, and this is usually a bottle of wine, flowers or a pre-agreed desert or cheese dish.
+If invited to a home, a common French etiquette rule is that dinner guests are expected to bring a gift, however modest, and this is usually a bottle of wine, flowers, or a pre-agreed dessert or cheese dish.
 You should typically use Monsieur/Madame/Mademoiselle if you have just met someone, plus their last name if you know it, until being invited to use their first name.
 Arriving punctually, but never early, is also vital in most aspects of etiquette in France.